 It started with a bottle shared between friends, somewhere between sunset and good conversation.
 One sip turned into a story about Jeronimo, the steep hills of Oaxaca, and agaves that take a decade to ripen.
 About choosing the long road, where quality and fairness matter more than shortcuts and margins.

+Before any plant is harvested, the process begins in the hills of Unión Zapata.
+Jeronimo cultivates his agaves on sloped terrain—tougher conditions that slow down growth and concentrate flavor.
+Instead of harvesting at 5 to 7 years, Jeronimo lets his espadín mature for 10 years, resulting in a richer, fuller flavor.
 Each agave plant is carefully hand-selected in Unión Zapata, Oaxaca, at peak maturity, ensuring only the ripest and most flavorful are harvested.
 Once selected, the sharp leaves of the agave are cut away, leaving only the dense, sugar-rich heart of the plant: the piña, named for its resemblance to a pineapple.
 The piñas are slow-roasted for several days in traditional underground ovens lined with volcanic rock, buried under layers of hot stones, earth, and natural insulation.
 This process gently breaks down the fibers and makes the agave’s sugars available for fermentation, developing the rich, smoky depth that defines artesanal mezcal.

 Once cooked, the agaves are crushed under a traditional tahona, a massive stone wheel that crushes the softened fibers, creating a pulp that contains both the juice and plant matter used for fermentation.
 Fermentation happens naturally, guided by natural yeasts that shape the unique character of each batch.
 The pace of fermentation depends heavily on the environment.
 Temperature, humidity, and weather shifts all influence how long the process takes, making each batch different from the last.
 Maestro mezcaleros like Jeronimo listen closely to the subtle bubbling sounds of the fermenting agave to know when it’s ready, relying on intuition honed over generations.

-Finally, the liquid is double-distilled in small copper stills, where the mezcaleros use their expertise to refine the spirit while maintaining its soul.
+Finally, the liquid is double-distilled in small copper stills, where the maestro mezcalero use their expertise to refine the spirit while maintaining its soul.
 Every step is done by hand, from harvest to bottling, honoring the knowledge passed down through generations and the deep cultural roots that make mezcal more than just a drink.

 We believe that great mezcal deserves fair compensation for those who create it.
 That’s why we follow a fair-share principle, reinvesting directly into the producers and their specific needs.
 For Jeronimo, this meant supporting his vision for greater autonomy in bottling and labeling, so we helped fund machinery for a bottle and label facility.
 This allowed him to grow his business horizontally, offering bottling and labeling as additional services alongside mezcal production.
 In doing so, more work opportunities became available within his local community, as the added tasks brought new roles and responsibilities into the palenque.